g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 Lots going on.
 Ex-con.
 Recovered junkie.
 Quasi-Christian.
 English major / classicist lifelong-learner type.
 Metalhead.
 Dad.
 MTG nerd.
 Twitter liberal.
 Strong opinions about contemporary French translation.

 Scholar-novel.
 The key is outcasts, the equivalence of heretics and scapegoats, speedfreaks and metalheads in rural Christian towns.
 Despite his own deep vibing with Christianity!!
+SFPC is about Christianity destroying paganism in deeply unchristian* brutality

+\* that is, doing so in a fashion which is very Christian empirically, but not very Christian normatively

 The greatest song about democracy.